November 30th 2005 -

 attached quite quickly.
 These next few weeks will be very very busy.
 We have three back to back races.
 They call them the West Coast Swing.
 Next weekend

 we are off to Seattle, and then to Sonoma California where we will meet up with some family.
 It will be so odd to be back in California for awhile.
-We do not
+We do not look

-very relaxing sounds nice.
+relaxing sounds nice.

 July 24th-